 Education & Support

-To help our clients reach their goals we offer a variety of education and support opportunities.
+To help our clients achieve their goals and move toward self-sufficiency, IV PADS offers a variety of educational programs and supportive services:

-- Both shelters have dedicated classroom space for life skills education including Computers 101, Job Seekers, and Money Management.
+Classroom Learning: Both shelters feature dedicated classroom space for life skills education, including Computers 101, Job Seekers, and Money Management.
 The Money Management course is required for all adult clients.

-- Support Group is a weekly confidential small group led by a qualified staff member or volunteer to assist clients in working through addiction, mental health concerns, or other struggles.
+Support Groups: Weekly, confidential small-group sessions led by qualified staff or volunteers to help clients navigate addiction, mental health challenges, and other life struggles.

 Find Shelter